hemanthkumargr/docs/gettingStarted/Production-Considerations.md

 test your site for common vulnerabilities and risks.
 This is a great extra measure to help harden the security for your production site, and is necessary in some cases to achieve compliance with certain PCI requirements.

+##Encryption

+There are a number of excellent encryption strategies that you can employ to secure sensitive information in your web application.
+It is important to consider various factors such as encryption strength, key rotation strategy, etc.

+When starting up the application with the `production` environment key, you will receive a warning if you have not specified your own encryption module.
+The default module provided by Broadleaf, `PassthroughEncryptionModule`, will not actually perform any type of encryption or decryption.
+This is ok for development, but we **highly** recommend employing a strategy that actually will do some type of encryption.

 ##Load Balancing

 Load balancing is the primary method used in Broadleaf Commerce implementations to scale an application and allow it